 - If your website loads with 1-second delay, it’s likely to lose 7% conversion

-- If the website is 3 seconds slower, 40% of your visitors will abandon it.
+- In case the website is 3 seconds slower, 40% of your visitors will abandon it.

 - 51% of the U.S-based consumers say that they abandoned purchase on a certain website because of slow loading time.